CLIENT: Williams Operating Corporation (subsidiary of Barrick Gold Corporation)

 LOCATION: Ontario, Canada

-Barrick’s Hemlo Mine tailings dam pump station is located on a dam wall separating two existing operating tailings dams.
-The two vertical multistage spindle pumps pumping from one side are in an area where silting is becoming an issue as the tailings dam deposition levels rise.
-Halyard were contracted to identify an alternative site to locate the pumps and to design an all-weather enclosure to allow year-round access to allow for return water to be pumped from the tailings dam back to the process plant.
+A pump station located on a wall separating two operating tailings dams needed to be relocated due to silting issues caused by tailings levels rising in the dam.
+Halyard were commissioned to identify an alternative site for the vertical spindle pumps and to design an all-weather enclosure which permits year-round operation of the pumps and allows for reclaimed water to be pumped from the tailings dam back to the process plant.